onap/dcaegen2/docs/sections/design-components/DCAE-MOD/DCAE-MOD-Architecture.rst

 distributor api can be used to set distribution targets.
 Once a flow is designed and distributed, it goes to the distributor api which is supposed to post graph changes (in accordance with fbp) to the runtime api.
-The runtime api generates and distributes blueprints based on the change made on the flow-graph.
-These blueprints received by the DCAE inventory can then be viewed and deployed from the DCAE dashboard.
+The runtime api generates and distributes deployment artifacts (either blueprints or helm charts) based on the change made on the flow-graph.
+The generated blueprints are received by the DCAE inventory can then be viewed and deployed from the DCAE dashboard.
+On helm mode, charts generated are pushed into configured Chartmuseum registry.